AlvaroCorrales/AlvaroCorrales.github.io/index.md

 #     - /about.html
 ---

 Welcome to my personal website!
-My name is Álvaro and I am a Data Scientist and Economist.
+My name is Álvaro and I am a Data Scientist and Economist, currently working at IBM.

 This site is still under construction - in fact, this is a learning project for me.
 I will be adding new content with time.
 Stay tuned!